The network of Finland’s missions

 Finnish missions abroad maintain a preparedness plan and practise for emergencies.
 In the event of a crisis, the Foreign Ministry and the mission at the site strive to determine the situation of Finns in crisis areas and their need for assistance.

-For this purpose, aside from its local knowledge, at its disposal the mission has contacts with the country’s authorities, the travel notifications made by travellers and, if the situation so requires, additional reinforcements – called the consular rapid response team – sent from Helsinki.
+For this purpose, aside from its local knowledge, at its disposal the mission has contacts with the country’s authorities, the travel registrations made by travellers and, if the situation so requires, additional reinforcements – called the consular rapid response team – sent from Helsinki.

 The handling of various crises means work for the Foreign Ministry continuously.
 For this reason, the Ministry has a number of on-call rings, which are prepared for operation around the clock and enable service not only to Finns in distress but also to meet the needs of the media.

-Crisis situations generally also interest the Finnish media, whose queries about the impacts of a crisis to Finns in the area are answered from both the Ministry in Helsinki and the mission on site.
+Media inquiries about the impacts of a crisis to Finns in the area are answered from both the Ministry in Helsinki and the mission on site.

 Export promotion work for companies